AU Competitive Outreach Scholarship Grants

 Administration of Grants

-Support for funded projects may begin as early as January 15th, 2014.
-Those who receive grants will be contacted for a meeting to discuss grant cycle requirements.
+Support for funded projects may begin as early as February, 2017.
+Those who receive grants will be contacted to discuss grant cycle requirements.
 These requirements include the development of a MOU and Partnership Agreement with University Outreach and the establishment of a FOAP for funds distribution.
-In addition, grant recipients will be asked to submit a midyear grant cycle report (six months into the project), a final report summarizing the project and evaluating its impact on the target constituency at the conclusion of the grant cycle.
-Additionally, grant recipients will be required to present their engagement activities at the 2014 Outreach Scholarship Symposium (February 18th and 19th) and the resulting outreach scholarship of the project, as well as submit a proposal for presentation at the 2014 Engagement Scholarship Consortium conference.
-These reports of outreach engaged scholarship may be used in future Outreach publications, and grant recipients are encouraged to plan their own individual submissions for publications as well.
+Grant recipients are strongly encouraged to attend the Outreach and Engaged Scholars Luncheon (February 2017), a recognition event for being awarded a grant.
+In addition, grant recipients will be asked to submit a mid-year grant cycle report (six months into the project), a final report summarizing the project and evaluating its impact on the target constituency at the conclusion of the grant cycle.
+These reports of outreach engaged scholarship will be used in future Outreach publications, and grant recipients are encouraged to plan their own discipline-specific submissions for publications as well.
+Furthermore, submit a proposal to present their engagement activities and scholarship resulting from the project at the Engagement Scholarship Conference (Birmingham, AL, September, 2017).

 Previous Grant Recipients